MarijaBozic24/crack_detection/README.md

 ## Image Processing
 - Preprocessing: Image blurring, edge detection, and morphological transformations are applied to detect cracks.
-- Stages of processing are saved under the `/static/outputs/` folder.

 ## Database
 - Crack details and image metadata (such as processing date and image ID) are stored in PostgreSQL.